 Axiron side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Axiron: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using Axiron and call your doctor at once if you have any of these serious side effects:
+Get emergency medical help if you have any signs of an allergic reaction to Axiron: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Stop using this medicine and call your doctor at once if you have any of these serious side effects:

 Topical testosterone is absorbed through the skin and can cause symptoms of male features in a woman or child who comes into contact with the medication.
 Call your doctor if your female partner has male-pattern baldness, excessive body hair growth, increased acne, irregular menstrual periods, or any other signs of male characteristics.